tiwater/ticos-client/README.md

 # Ticos Client SDK

 Ticos Client SDK provides a simple and efficient way to communicate with Ticos Server.
-It allows you to create client applications that can send and receive messages, handle motion and emotion commands, and maintain a heartbeat connection with the server.
+It allows you to create client applications that can send and receive messages, handle motion and emotion commands.

 > **Note**: Check the latest SDK version at [GitHub Releases](https://github.com/tiwater/ticos-client/tags)